 The MSCI Emerging Markets Index was led lower by Chinese equities, primarily in reaction to Friday’s surprise ban on for-profit tutors by the Chinese government.
 In our view, this is the latest policy move that has hindered an otherwise fundamentally strong asset class.

 Although longer-dated U.S. Treasury yields finished the week relatively unchanged from Friday, July 16, Monday saw a strong bounce up from technical support at 1.20%.
 At the same time, investment grade and high yield (HY) credit spreads bounced lower off of technical resistance.
 The HY index ended the week with spreads of 291 basis points (bps) compared to its all-time low of 230 bps, which should be a reminder that bond valuations are fairly stretched.

 Table of the Week

-First-quarter earnings season is winding down, with nearly 90% of S&P 500® constituents having reported.
-The blended earnings growth rate (actual growth rate combined with consensus estimates) is 49.0%, a significant improvement from the 45.8% growth rate reported last week.
+Second-quarter earnings season continues with almost 24% of S&P 500 constituents having reported.
+The blended earnings growth rate (actual growth rate combined with consensus estimates) is 74.2%; if that holds, it will be at its highest in the past 20 years.

 Financials and Industrials led earnings higher for the week, with significant beats above consensus estimates.
 However, forward guidance and revisions have been disappointing, and thus both sectors actually lagged the index for the week.
 Consumer Staples also had a strong week, with blended earnings growth up 11.0% as The Coca-Cola Company and PepsiCo, Inc. reported above-consensus earnings as consumption met or surpassed 2019 levels in several key markets.